lunduniversity/reqeng-phd-course/2024/seminar4-notes.md

     * email your course project plan to Björn and supervisors:
     * talk to your supervisor on how to assess your project result
     * do your course project according to plan agreed with supervisor

+### Credits after examination: Total 7.5 hp

+The theory part comprises 4 hp
+* preparation and participation in seminars and reading Lauesen and all papers included for each seminar  (approx 3.5hp)
+* doing the reqT labs             (approx 0.5hp)

+The practical part comprises 3.5 hp
+* defining your course project in dialog with your supervisor
+* presenting your course project plan on seminar 5
+* carrying out your course project
+* examination of course project by your supervisor
+* presenting your course project (e.g. report/seminar/tool demo etc)